 Question 3.
-'Maritime delimitation is an essentially judicial exercise of discretion, with no real legal rules governing how it is done.'
+'Maritime delimitation is an essentially judicial exercise of discretion, with no real legal rules governing how it is effectuated.'
 Do you agree?
 Give a reasoned response.

 Students taking a sceptical view on the legal conditions for maritime delimitation could point out the relatively sparse guidelines in UNCLOS, for example Article 15, which proposes that delimitation should proceed according to the principle of 'equidistance'.
-They might even wish to rely on the extent to which ICJ case law has relied on equitable considerations and special circumstances (eg North Sea Continental Shelf, Gulf of Maine, Tunisia/Libya) but in a haphazard manner, to the extent that they seem to endow the Court with a discretion to rule on the basis of 'equity' - which the ICJ itself suggested is a general principle of law (see Gulf of Maine).
+They might even wish to rely on the extent to which ICJ case law has relied on equitable considerations and special circumstances (eg North Sea Continental Shelf, Gulf of Maine, Tunisia/Libya) but in a haphazard manner, to the extent that they seem to endow the Court with a discretion to rule on the basis of 'equity'-which the ICJ itself suggested is a general principle of law (see Gulf of Maine).

 Students that take a less categorical view, however, would make two points.
 First, they might point that the 'equity' that has been used by the ICJ and other international courts has always been authorised within the relevant treaty rule or customary law principle: it is equity intra legem ('within the law').
 Secondly, they may note that this relatively uncodified area has seen a degree of systematisation in recent years.
 For example, in Maritime Delimitation in the Black Sea (2009), the ICJ suggested a three-step test of equidistance, special circumstances (such as islands or other geographical features) and proportionality.
-This test was deployed by the ITLOS in Bay of Bengal and reaffirmed by the ICJ in the Peru-Chile Maritime Dispute in 2014.
-Such a test, though not devoid of subjectivity and discretion, lays out an increased number of considerations and confine and structure judicial discretion.
+This test was deployed by the ITLOS in Bay of Bengal; and reaffirmed by the ICJ in cases including the Peru-Chile Maritime Dispute in 2014 and in the 2017 Maritime Delimitation in the Indian Ocean (Somalia v Kenya).
+Such a test, though not devoid of subjectivity and discretion, lays out an increased number of considerations which confine and limit judicial discretion.